Thermoelastic Damping in MEMS Gyroscopes at High Frequencies: Conclusion

 Having validated the thermoelastic damping simulations and having obtained the relevant material parameters, we then applied our method to the measurement over a wide frequency range of gyroscope design A. Taking thermoelastic damping and gas damping into account, we then found good agreement with measured quality factors up to \SI{800}{\kilo\hertz}.
 For even higher frequencies, we found that additional damping mechanisms might be relevant, as the simulated quality factors were still higher than the measured ones.
 Nevertheless, the simulated quality factors were significantly closer to the measured ones over the entire frequency range, as compared to pure gas damping simulations.

 Our results clearly show the significance of thermoelastic damping for high frequency modes in MEMS gyroscopes.
 On the lower end of the mode spectrum, gas damping dominates and is the sole relevant damping mechanism.
 However, for increasing eigenfrequency, thermoelastic damping gains relevance and appears to be the limiting damping mechanism, i.e. it has the smallest quality factor.
 At the upper end of the measured spectrum, additional damping mechanisms might have to be taken into account, although thermoelastic damping still seems to be the primary contribution.
 Expanding our model with anchor loss simulations, in order to improve the accuracy and also investigate the origin of the additonal damping contributions at high eigenfrequencies, will be subject of future research.
 Finally, as our method is based on FEM, it can be readily applied to other MEMS and NEMS structures where quality factors and damping mechanisms are also subject of ongoing research \cite{nabholz_amplitude-_2018,bhugra_quality_2017,tsaturyan_ultracoherent_2017}.
+We would like to emphasize that, although our discussion was focused on high frequency modes, our method is generally applicable also for low frequency modes.